lsgs/redcap-copy-data-on-save/README.md

 \* Note that this will create a new instance *every time the rule is triggered*.
 Select the "only if empty" option to create a new instance only when the value copied is different to the value in the current highest-numbered instance.
 This mode is like an audit trail - it gives a history of values for a field.

+## File Fields

+Copying for file fields is supported from v1.2.0 of the module.
+New versions of source field files will be created and saved to the destination field when a change in file name, type, or contents is detected.

+## Enabling the Module with Existing Configurations

+From v1.2.0, when you enable the module and existing configurations are present, such as following the creation of a project via copying another where the module is in use, certain configuration settings are automatically adjusted to reduce the risk of data being copied to an incorrect project.
+For example, it is not desirable for data to be copied back to a Production status project from a copy made of it for testing purposes.

+For instructions that are enabled, and where the destination project is different to the source project:
+* *Enabled?* will be set to `false`, and
+* *Destination project* will be deleted (set to empty)

 ## Limitations

 * Data may be copied *from* fields only in the same event as the triggering form.
 * Data may be copied *to* fields in a single event.
-To copy to multiple events set up a trigger/rule for each event.
+To copy to multiple events set up a trigger/rule for each destination event.
 * Copying data occurs when a data entry form or survey page is saved.
 Copying is not triggered for data imports.

 ## Configuration